The best impact driver is designed to turn screws, nuts & bolts – quickly & without fuss. It’s the perfect partner for your 18v cordless drill.

-Professional tradesmen – this is the best impact driver for you.
-Especially if you already own Makita kit & batteries.
+This impact driver is designed for professional tradesmen & serious DIY.
+Perfect if you already own or are considering Makita power tools.
 The compact design delivers plenty of power for most tasks.
-It’ll keep going when lesser devices give up and professional users give it a consistent & definite thumbs up.
+It’ll keep going when lesser devices give up.
+Pros give this model a consistent & definite thumbs up.

 The brushless motor makes this impact driver superior from day one.
 And a great investment over the long term.
-With superior efficiency each battery charge lasts longer.
-Plus, there’s minimal chance of the Makita overheating – even with constant use.
-This power tool will just keep going.
+With enhanced efficiency, each battery charge lasts longer.
+Plus, even with constant use, there’s no chance of this Makita overheating.

 Three Speed Impact Driver

 Speed and torque control are important.
 Not all jobs need a huge turning force or high-speed revolutions.
 Unlike cheaper models, the DTD154 has a three-stage impact selector.
 This means you can set the speed & torque that’s appropriate for the job.
 In addition to this, the variable speed trigger gives you total control.